 This hair transplant procedure is called Follicular Unit Transplantation (FUT).
 Donor hair can be harvested in two very different ways:

-1. Strip Harvesting - a strip of scalp is removed under local aesthesia, the wound is then sutured back together and this piece of scalp tissue is then cut into small pieces of tissue called grafts which are then transplanted back in to the thinning area of the patient's head.
+1. Strip Harvesting - A strip of scalp is removed under local anesthesia, the wound is then sutured back together and this piece of scalp tissue is then cut into small pieces of tissue called grafts which are then transplanted back in to the thinning area of the patient's head.
 This method will leave a linear scar in the donor area, which should be covered by a patient's hair (if long).
 The recovery period is around 2 weeks and will require the stitches to be removed by a medical personnel.

-Hair Transplant Procedure Video
+The Hair Transplant Procedure at Toronto Cosmetic Clinic

 At an initial consultation, the patient consultant analyzes the patient's areas to be treated, discusses their preferences and expectations, and advises him/her on the best approach (e.g. single vs. multiple sessions) and what results might reasonably be expected.